samuelcombey/mod-1-project/README.md

 _______
 Bug(s)!!
 To FIX!
-* Ball hiding behide player bars
+* Prevent ball from hiding behide player bars

 ______
 Features Like To Add
 * Draw State
 * Button to resume if Draw State is true
 * Smooth Animations
-* Take userInput to set timer
+* Take userInput to set countdown timer